expede/minimal-spanning-merkle-tree/README.md

 }
 ```

-Explicit encoding and hash algorithm work as normal: the CID MAY be given in advance via the `"cid"` field, and MUST validly describe the `"dag"` field.
+Explicit encoding and hash algorithm work as normal: the CID MAY be given in advance via the `"link"` field, and MUST validly describe the `"data"` field.

 ### 2.2.2 Inherited